 %USERPROFILE%and pressing the return key.
 From there right-click and create a new folder

 - make a file using notepad.exe with the contents of the .cmd invoker for escript to run rebar3 (provided in this document below)

 - open a new command-line and type rebar3

-Download a nightly binary here.
+Download the binary of the latest stable version here.
 Ensure it is executable (

 chmod +x) and simply copy to a directory in your